Friends of Durruti Group: May Days

 For their abortive attempts to form a revolutionary junta, the Friends of Durruti were denounced as agent provocateurs by the CNT-FAI regional committees, who reiterated calls for a cease fire.
 This was in turn repudiated by the Friends of Durruti, who claimed "moral authority" and encouraged people to keep fighting the government.
 The POUM's leadership was likewise criticised by American Trotskyist Felix Morrow, who denounced them for failing to defend the Friends of Durruti from the "slander".
 Nevertheless, repeated calls for a ceasefire from both sides brought the armed conflict to an end by 7 May, when revolutionaries withdrew from the barricades and assault guards occupied the city.

-According to historian Robert J. Alexander, the Friends of Durruti Group really "had nothing to do with the May Events", pointing out that they were unsuccessful their appeals that anarchists remain on the barricades.
+According to historian Robert J. Alexander, the Friends of Durruti Group really "had nothing to do with the May Events", pointing out that their appeals that anarchists remain on the barricades were unsuccessful.
 However, the group would later be blamed for the May uprising by the Communist Party, who denounced the group for encouraging "criminal Trotskyism" in El Noticiero Universal.
 British Communist John Langdon-Davies even denied the anarchist character of the May Days, claiming it to have actually been a Trotskyist putsch and that the Friends of Durruti were a Trotskyist front organization.
 The POUM was also harshly repressed in the wake of the May Days, in a Communist-led campaign that was condemned by both CNT general secretary Mariano R. Vázquez and the Friends of Durruti, the latter of whom warned that CNT-FAI militants could be targeted next in the political repression campaign.